Priyanka-Devashetti/EbayAutomation/README.md

 # CodingChallenge
-This is an empty Java+Selenium+Cucumber maven project
+This is  Java+Selenium+Cucumber maven project

 1. You should have Java JDK 11 installed
 2. Extract the given maven project from the provided .zip file